DJRobertson95/NodeJSTakeHome/DESIGN_EXPLANATION.md

 Mistakes Made

-- Forgot to split the Auth to get the auth type + token
+- Forgot to split the Auth to get the auth type:token